JuliaServices/Match.jl/README.md

 ### Alternatives and Guards

-Alternatives allow a match against one of multiple patterns.
+Alternatives allow a match against multiple patterns.

 Guards allow a conditional match.
 They are not a standard part of Julia yet, so to get the parser to accept them requires that they